Consumer Electronics Show (CES), the first auto show of the year

 CALTY Design Research has been hired by Toyota Research Institute in Ann Arbor, Michigan to create the styling.

-“We took a holistic approach to integrating autonomous componentry into the design of the new LS,” said Scott Roller, senior lead designer at CALTY Design Research.
+“We took a holistic approach to integrate autonomous componentry into the design of the new LS,” said Scott Roller, senior lead designer at CALTY Design Research.
 “The result is a fluid surface embracing advanced technology loosely inspired by science fiction in the graphic separations between form and function.”